nickyiliwang0000/h/css/responsive-design.md

 }
 ```

-Try changing the size of the parent container!
+Now try changing the size of the parent container!

 ## Responsive testing

-It's ideal to test on an actual device because, as mentioned, the predicted size of a device screen and the actual size (and resolution) said screen can be different, but to get a general sense of the responsiveness of your site, drag the edge of your browser to emulate phone screen sizes or use the device emulator in your dev tools.
+It's ideal to test on an actual device because, as mentioned, the predicted size of a device screen and the actual size (and resolution) said screen can be different.
+But to get a general sense of the responsiveness of your site, drag the edge of your browser to emulate phone screen sizes or use the device emulator in your dev tools.

 Some tips for using dev tools to check responsiveness: